jamsch/expo-speech-recognition/README.md

     mode: "measurement",
   },
   // [Default: undefined] Recording options for Android & iOS
-  // For Android, this is only supported on Android 13 and above.
+  // Android 13+ and iOS only.
   recordingOptions: {
     // [Default: false] Whether to persist the audio to a local file path.
     persist: false,